April 8-April 23, 2026

 Detail of a ceramic ornament in Shahi Zinda cemetery, similar to a carpet pattern

-Private transfer to Tashkent Airport for the return flight to guests’ Countries.
+Private transfer to Tashkent Airport for the return flight to the guests’ Countries.

 PRICE: